 Some people have serious side effects after taking furosemide.

-Tell your doctor straight away if you get:
+Tell your doctor or contact 111 now if you get:

-- unexplained bruising or bleeding, fever, sore throat and mouth ulcers – these could be signs of a blood disorder
+- unexplained bruising or bleeding, a high temperature, sore throat and mouth ulcers – these could be signs of a blood disorder

-- severe tummy pain which could reach through to your back – this could be a sign of an inflamed pancreas (pancreatitis)
+- severe stomach pain which could reach through to your back – this could be a sign of an inflamed pancreas (pancreatitis)

 - severe pain in your side or blood in your urine – these could be signs of inflamed kidneys